mezoahmedii/picker/README.md

 # picker

-A description of this project.
+A simple app to pick something out of a list of things
+TODO: Complete README